 ¨Constant togetherness is fine – but only for Siamese twins¨

-My Experience with Traveling Too Much with Other People
+My Experience with Too Much Travel Togetherness

 I find that if I spend more than six weeks straight with other people, particularly in group travel, all I want to do is be alone.
 While this is primarily a problem for couples, it can sometimes be a problem for almost any Fifty-Plus Nomad.
-Since I know this can be a problem, I plan my extended travel to include at least a week every month where I am entirely alone.
+Since I know this can be a problem, I plan my long-term travel to include at least a week every month where I am entirely alone.
 During these times, I usually pick the most anonymous, big city hotels possible, and I go out to eat and visit museums alone.

 While I usually travel by myself, I have had several opportunities to travel in a couple during the last several years, generally for two to three weeks at a time.
 It was fun for a short period.
 I doubt, however, that I would be comfortable traveling this way for much longer at one time.
 It is too hard to accommodate the needs of another person for a long period.